-Please go here for a full version of the Working Parties Committee Mandate.
+Please go here for a full version of the Working Parties Committee Mandate and the Committee website.

 Background and objectives

 Working Parties have been operating in the EPF for a number of years, and, from there, they have been developed in the three IPA regions.
 Their development and approval in the international community of psychoanalysts came about as a result of the WPs proving to be very useful tools for reflecting on clinical work, developing psychoanalytic listening, understanding concepts and analytic training.

 The WPs and Working Groups are devices that stimulate professional development, inter and intraregional integration, as well as Psychoanalysis itself.
 In this regard, they serve the three strategic objectives of the IPA (the '3 Ps'): professionalism, promotion and participation.

 It is important to foster the development of the WPs and WGs within the context of the IPA, at least for three reasons: they help to meet the IPA's strategic objectives ('3Ps'), they provide the IPA with the opportunity for further scientific activity, beyond the IPACs, and are a good way to reinforce the connection with the Regional Federations (EPF, FEPAL and NAPSAC).